kaushik-kundu/analytics-ai/aidp-lakehouse/process-refine/process-refine.md

 ---

-## Task 2: Connect AIDP to ATP and AI Lakehouse
+## Task 2: Connect AIDP to ATP Source

 1. Navigate back to the tab in your browser where you logged into the Oracle Cloud.
 Using the Navigation menu,  navigate to Analytics & AI -> Data Lake -> AI Data Platform